 The periodic estimation of groundwater resources is being carried out by the Groundwater Department jointly with the Central Groundwater Board

 - Groundwater Resource computations have been made for 152 assessment units (blocks) spread across 14 districts of the State.
-In addition to that, the ground water resources of urban habitation comprising 6 Municipal Corporations, 87 Municipalities and 1 Township have been combined with the adjoining blocks based on their hydrogeological setup.
+In addition to that, the ground water resources of urban habitation comprising 6 Municipal Corporations, 87 Municipalities have been combined with the adjoining blocks based on their hydrogeological setup.

 - According to the new GEC methodology (2015), the criteria of categorization of assessment unit are as follows